ADVISORY BOARD OF THE WORKFORCE INSTITUTE AT KRONOS

 In addition to earning a bachelor’s degree in marketing, Almeda also holds a master’s degree in HR management, and a doctoral degree from The University of Pennsylvania’s Wharton School/Graduate School of Education.

-Since 2007, Veronica is the General Director of the Centre of Research for Development (CIDAC), one of Mexico’s most prestigious thinks tanks, where she has developed new strategies to allow public policy proposals to have a greater impact on national decision-makers.
+For 9 years (2007-2016) Veronica was the General Director of the Centre of Research for Development (CIDAC), one of Mexico’s most prestigious thinks tanks, where she developed new strategies to allow public policy proposals to have a greater impact on national decision-makers.

 She is author of the book Myths and Realities of Successful Enterprises in Mexico (2008) and co-author of The Power of Competitiveness (2005).
 Hundreds of articles of hers have been published in some the most important Mexican newspapers and magazines, such as Expansion and Reforma, where she currently has an Op-Ed column.
 Frequently she is interviewed by national and international media and is a recurrent speaker on a wide variety of topics, particularly, productivity, human capital, and social entrepreneurship.